durancha/CMSE202-FinalGroupProject/README.md

 The final project, both the notebook and the required data, can be found under the folder "Final Submission".
 The submission is a single notebook that handles all the data cleaning, processing, model training, testing and final plotting.
+Downloading the data and running all of the cells within the notebook results in the display of all of our results.

 As it relates to tasks:
 - Hayden was in charge of data collection, he proposed and presented the methodology and was in charge of the final plots.